 Many fussy babies relax into a deep state of tranquility when they suck on a pacifier.
 That’s because sucking lowers a baby’s heart rate, blood pressure and stress levels.
 As an extra special bonus: Using a pacifier also helps reduce the risk of sudden infant death syndrome (SIDS)—even if the pacifier falls out after your baby nods off.
 Remember: If you’re breastfeeding, wait until nursing is well-established before introducing a binky.

-5. Hold your baby like this.
+5. Hold your baby in their feel-good position.

-I call the side-stomach position baby’s “Feel-Good Position.”
 Before birth, your baby never laid flat on their back.
 Instead, they laid on their side, curled into—wait for it—the fetal position.
 This position—head down, spine rounded, knees pressed against the belly—activates sensors in their inner ear to keep their calming reflex turned on.
 While it’s true that the only safe position for a baby to sleep is on their back, you can still tap the calming powers of this position.
 When your little one is fussy, simply hold your baby on their stomach or side—or even over your shoulder.
 (Just make sure you always place your bub on their back when you put them to bed.)

 6. Let technology help.